When Perimenopause and Menopause Feel Like a Struggle and Why Your Gut Needs Attention

 You’re probably thinking “but isn’t that extra estrogen beneficial for a woman going through menopause?“.
 Not exactly.
 The issue isn’t about estrogen being present—it’s about estrogen in relation to other hormones.

-Estrogen dominance happens when there’s too much estrogen in relation to progesterone.
+Estrogen Dominance happens when there’s too much estrogen in relation to progesterone.

 Even though total estrogen levels are low during menopause, when beta-glucoronidase recycles estrogen back into the bloodstream it can lead to too much estrogen hanging around in the body in relation to progesterone.
-This can still create issues like inflammation, gut issues, weight gain, and mood problems.

 Hormone Therapy: It Can Help – But It’s Not a Silver Bullet